 If 95% of what we learn comes from our eyes and ears, imagine what it must be like to be deafblind.

-WE HAVE PART TIME RELIEF INTERVENOR POSITIONS IN OSHAWA!
+PART TIME RELIEF INTERVENOR POSITIONS AVAILABLE IN LONDON AREA.

 Founded in 1989, DeafBlind Ontario Services is a not-for-profit organization that helps individuals who are deafblind increase their independence and improve their quality of life through specialized services.
 With residential locations and community services programs across the province, their services extend into a wide range of communities in Ontario.

 Hours: Availability must meet the needs of DeafBlind Ontario Services’ clients; typically, evenings, overnights and weekends.

 An Intervenor facilitates access to environmental information that is usually gained through vision and hearing for clients living with deafblindness.
 The Intervenor will assist clients to gather information, learn concepts and skills, develop communication and language, and establish relationships that lead to greater independence.
 By building a bond of trust, Intervenors use communication and active engagement that opens new doors of opportunity for individuals who are deafblind.
 This enables them to interact with the world around them and achieve as much independence as possible, to enjoy ad embrace life’s journey.